brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README.md

-## Requirements for Running .VBS Scripts on Windows 10 and 11 Workstations
+# 🖥️ Requirements for Running .VBS Scripts on Windows 10 and 11 Workstations

 1. **Windows PowerShell 5.1 or Newer**: Ensure your workstation is equipped with Windows PowerShell version 5.1 or later.
-This version is necessary for effectively executing PowerShell commands and .VBS scripts on Windows 10 and 11 workstations.
+This version is necessary for effectively executing PowerShell commands and `.VBS` scripts on Windows 10 and 11 workstations.

-2. **Administrative Rights**: Administrative privileges are required to run .VBS scripts, as these permissions allow for changes at the system level.
+2. **Administrative Rights**: Administrative privileges are required to run `.VBS` scripts, as these permissions allow for changes at the system level.

-3. **Script Execution Policy**: The script execution policy on your workstation must permit the running of .VBS scripts.
+3. **Script Execution Policy**: The script execution policy on your workstation must permit the running of `.VBS` scripts.
 You may need to modify this policy in line with your organization's security standards to allow script execution.

-4. **Required Dependencies**: Ensure that all necessary dependencies for the .VBS scripts are in place.
+4. **Required Dependencies**: Ensure that all necessary dependencies for the `.VBS` scripts are in place.
 Dependencies may include additional scripts, files, or software components essential for the successful execution of the scripts.

+---

-## Steps to Use ITSM-Templates Scripts
+## 📋 Steps to Use ITSM-Templates Scripts

 - **Clone ITSM-Templates Folder to DML**: Before utilizing the ITSM-Templates scripts for workstation configuration, clone the entire `ITSM-Templates` folder directly to your Definitive Media Library (DML) network path.
 This path should serve as your repository for scripts.

 - **Follow the Checklist PDF**: Refer to the PDF document titled `APRIL-21-2024-Check-List to apply ITSM-Templates on Windows 10x11 Workstations.pdf`.
 This document, located at the root of the `ITSM-Templates` folder, provides detailed instructions for effectively applying the ITSM-Templates scripts.

-- **Review Each .VBS and .REG File Individually**: Review each .VBS script and .REG file individually to customize them according to your specific needs.
+- **Review Each .VBS and .REG File Individually**: Review each `.VBS` script and `.REG` file individually to customize them according to your specific needs.
 This ensures that all code is tailored precisely to your requirements.

 - **Review the CustomImages Folder**: Customize Windows workstation themes and appearances based on your preferences and requirements.
 Review the `ITSM-Templates\CustomImages` folder to further personalize your appearance images.

 By adhering to these prerequisites and steps, you can ensure a smooth setup and utilization of the ITSM-Templates scripts for configuring Windows 10 and 11 workstations.

+---

-## List of Scripts in the ITSM-Templates Folder
+## 📂 List of Scripts in the ITSM-Templates Folder

-### ITSM-DefaultVBSing.vbs
+### 🛠️ ITSM-DefaultVBSing.vbs

 Located at `C:\ITSM-Templates\UniqueScripts\`, this script performs various configurations on a Windows workstation as part of the IT Service Management (ITSM) process.
 To execute, right-click on the script and choose `Run with command prompt`.

-It encompasses ten distinct configurations:
+This script encompasses ten distinct configurations:

 1. **All-Certificates-Install.vbs**: Installs local ADCS, RDS, and WSUS server certificates to establish secure connections.
 Customize this script according to your specific requirements.